alisina97/Bidly/README.md

 This will launch the frontend on Vite’s default port (5173).

----
+### Running the Application

-### 5️⃣ Running the Application
+After the appropriate setups are done, Bidly is ready for the user to use.

-1. Open a new term
+#### You can access the pages for Bidly using these addresses
 - **Backend:+** Runs on http://localhost:8080
 - **Frontend:+** Runs on http://localhost:5173
 - Ensure **CORS is properly configured** in the backend so the frontend can communicate with the API.